Russia’s Muslim Heartlands

 Dominic Rubin studied at Oxford and SOAS and is a professor of Religion and Philosophy at The Higher School of Economics, Moscow.
 He has lived in Russia for the last eleven years.

 ‘Rubin’s book offers a stimulating look at Muslim life and identity in post-Soviet Russia.
-Through interviews with local clerics and scholars in Moscow, Tatarstan, Central Asia and the North Caucasus, Rubin asks critical questions about what it means to be Muslim in a post-Soviet space, how Russian and Muslim identities combine, and whether we can speak of Russia’s Islam.’ — Iwona Kaliszewska, co-author of Veiled and Unveiled in Chechnya and Daghestan
+Through interviews with local clerics and scholars in Moscow, Tatarstan, Central Asia and the North Caucasus, Rubin asks critical questions about what it means to be Muslim in the post-Soviet space, how Russian and Muslim identities combine, and whether we can speak of a Russian Islam.’ — Iwona Kaliszewska, co-author of Veiled and Unveiled in Chechnya and Daghestan

 ‘Dominic Rubin’s travelogue provides a rich ethnographic tapestry of the former Soviet Muslim communities.
 Drawing from first hand observations, interviews and personal connections, he explores the varied and contradictory nature of Islam within Putin’s Russia and the post-Soviet states.’ — Firouzeh Mostashari, author of On the Religious Frontier: Tsarist Russia and Islam in the Caucasus